Comcast/cmb/README.txt

 - Known Limitations
 --------------------------------------------------------------------------------------------

-1. CMB requires Cassandra version 1.0.10 or higher or Cassandra version 1.1.X.
+1. CMB does not work with Cassandra versions prior to 1.0.10.
+Cassandra versions 1.1.X and 1.2.X are ok.

+2. Compatibility with AWS SDK has been tested up to version 1.4.2.1.

-2. AWS4 signatures currently not supported (V1 and V2 ok).
+2. AWS4 signatures are currently not supported (V1 and V2 ok).

 3. CNS does not support SMS protocol.